 Crash Course: Public School Accommodations for Children with Hypersomnia – Part 4

 This is the last in a series of four articles explaining how to navigate the public school system for accommodations under a 504 plan.
-If you have not already done so, read part 1, part 2, and part 3 of this series first.
+You can read the other parts here: part 1, part 2, and part 3.

 A K-12 Idiopathic Hypersomnia Fact Sheet is being developed at this time.
 We hope to make it available in mid-2017 for parents and students to give to teachers, professional staff, and administrators.

 You completed your child’s 504 meeting and developed a plan, and, in a perfect world, your work would be finished.
 The reality, however, is that you may need to ensure that all teachers are aware of the accommodations and are consistently implementing them.
 This is especially critical if your child’s schedule changes or if a new teacher arrives mid-year.
 Follow these steps to make sure implementation goes smoothly.

 After the 504 meeting, get a copy of the finalized 504 plan and send a brief email to the teachers and all other meeting attendees.
 You should thank them for their time and input and include the list of finalized accommodations.
 Mention that you will check in occasionally via email for quick updates on your child’s progress and how well the accommodations are meeting his or her needs.
 It is easier for a teacher to respond with a quick email than it is to remember to contact you regularly.

 Ensure implementation by checking in with your child periodically to ask how the accommodations are working.
 Ask for more information if your child has complaints, but take a breath before going on the warpath.
 There is another side to the story, and your child may not have accurately assessed the situation.
 Check in directly with the teacher about potential problems with implementation.
 If you are concerned that there is a problem that remains unresolved after speaking with the teacher, contact the 504 coordinator.
 If there is still no resolution, contact the school principal.